KingProwl/top-chef/top-chef-app/README.md

 ## Welcome to my top-chef react app

-Clone the repository or download the zip file, then with the Node.js command prompt navigate trhought the top-chef-app folder:
+Clone the repository or download the zip file, then with the Node.js command prompt navigate throught the top-chef-app folder:

 ```
 cd top-chef-app